l1nd53y/Brilliant-Bananas-Project/README.md

 # Team Constitution:
 - Be Respectful with each other
 - Look out and help each other.
-- Communicate and don't get stuck on any blockers for long time through chat or slack.
+- Communicate and don't get stuck on any blockers for long time.
 - Create new branch for every issue.